-Through the collective strength of a global workforce across approximately 30 countries with responsible, sustainable operations, we deliver design, supply chain and manufacturing capabilities to help many of the world's leading brands bring products to life.
-To ensure our continued leadership, and to do right by each of our stakeholders, we have set ambitious goals and commitments to run a responsible, sustainable business.
+To ensure our continued leadership, and to do right by our stakeholders, we have set ambitious goals and commitments to run a responsible, sustainable business.
 Our history is built on the process of creating.
-It's the foundation of who we are - our global scale and regional connections, our advanced manufacturing technology and the talented, dedicated teams make what we do possible.
+It's the foundation of who we are - our global scale and regional connections, our advanced manufacturing technology, and our talented, dedicated teams make what we do possible.